🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 PlanPriceBest For

-Essentials$25/user/monthSmall teams getting started
+Free Suite$0/user/monthSmall teams getting started with CRM

 Salesforce Pricing

-Free trial: Yes — Salesforce offers a 30-day free trial.
-No credit card required.
+Free trial: Yes — Salesforce offers a 30-day free trial, no credit card required.

 Key Benefits of Salesforce